prarsena/CS180-Fall2024-LectureNotes/Chapter 6 - Classes.md

 Using the `this.{fieldname} = {fieldname}` syntax eliminates the need for misspelling or writing unclear variables.

-## Constructors: Set default values
+## Constructors: Set initial values
-If you don't initialize a field to some value, when you try to run and print a getter method, what will happen?

-You will print the default value of the data type.
-Here's a list of the values:
+### The default constructor
+When an object is created, its constructor is always called.

+If you do not write a constructor, Java provides one when the class is compiled.
+The constructor that Java provides is known as the **default constructor**.
+- It sets all of the object’s numeric fields to 0.
+- It sets all of the object’s boolean fields to false.
+- It sets all of the object’s reference variables to the special value null.

+Here are the defaults described for each data type:

 | **Data Type** | **Default Value**           |
 | ------------- | --------------------------- |